Are you suffering from sensitivity, maybe even acne inflammation?

-It was found that those living in urban areas that have been significantly exposed to increased pollution suffer accelerated skin ageing.
+It was found that those living in urban areas, who have been significantly exposed to increased pollution suffer accelerated skin ageing.

 What am I protecting my skin from?

-- Ozone – the toxic gas formed when UV light hits mono-nitrogen oxides (combustion exhaust) – is suspected to be a primary causes of pollution-related skin damage
+- ozone – the toxic gas formed when UV light hits mono-nitrogen oxides – combustion exhaust is suspected to be a primary cause of pollution-related skin damage

-All of the above creates pollution; most notably, in the form of PM 2.5, which has a tiny diameter equal to one 400th of a square millimeter.
+All of the above creates pollution; most notably, in the form of PM 2.5, which has a tiny diameter equal to one 400th of a square millimetre.

 Studies suggest that PM 2.5 sticks to your skin, where the chemicals mix with sebum to create an invisible toxic film over the epidermis.